 "The later this gets decided, the harder it will be to implement," Walczak said.

-The Supreme Court currently has three members elected as Democrats and three elected as Republicans, with the seventh seat vacant.
+The Supreme Court has three members elected as Democrats and three elected as Republicans, with the seventh seat vacant.
 It would take at least four votes to overturn Simpson's ruling and stall voter ID past the general election.